entity-factory/entity-factory/README.md

 }

 export const entityFactory = new EntityFactory({
-    // profiles can be an array of glob patterns, profile classes and/or profile instances
+    // blueprints can be an array of glob patterns, blueprint classes and/or blueprint instances
-    profiles: [UserProfile],
+    profiles: [UserBlueprint],
 });

 // Generate entities